kirillstrelkov/easelenium/README.md

 * Supports [PageObject pattern](https://code.google.com/p/selenium/wiki/PageObjects)
 * Supports Continuous Integration
 * Suits for novice users.
-* Python 2 & 3 support
+* Supports Python 2 and Python 3

 Framework can be used as standalone framwork by UI interaction and as a library.
 Supportive classes: